Women's association football: North America

 In 1985, the United States women's national soccer team was formed.
 Following the 1999 FIFA Women's World Cup, the first professional women's soccer league in the United States, the WUSA, was launched and lasted three years.
 The league was spearheaded by members of the World Cup-winning American team and featured players like Mia Hamm, Julie Foudy and Brandi Chastain, as well as top-tier international players like Germany's Birgit Prinz and China's Sun Wen.
 A second attempt towards a sustainable professional league, the Women's Professional Soccer (WPS), was launched in 2009 and folded in late 2011.
 The following year, the National Women's Soccer League (NWSL) was launched with initial support from the soccer federations of the United States, Canada, and Mexico.

 In 2017, Liga MX Femenil was launched in Mexico and broke several attendance records.
 The league is composed of women's teams of the men's counterpart teams in Liga MX.
+On 20 March 2024, the league in collaboration with the NWSL, announced a new international competition named Summer Cup.
+This competition will feature six teams from Liga MX Femenil that will compete against teams from the NWSL.
+The inaugural edition is scheduled to kick-off in July 2024.

+Unlike other countries, where a single club has both men's and women's squads (which obviously compete in different tournaments), such as FC Barcelona and FC Barcelona Femení, in the United States there are usually exclusively men's and women's teams in the same city, with no relation to each other, competing in the country's major soccer leagues (such as MLS and the NWSL).
+However, there are cases of a men's team and a women's team coincidentally having the same owner, creating a situation that is somewhat similar to what is seen in other countries, but with the two teams having different names and logos.
+Some examples: Utah Royals (NWSL) and Real Salt Lake (MLS); Houston Dash (NSWL) and Houston Dynamo FC (MLS); Orlando Pride (NWSL) and Orlando City SC (MLS).